-Rules execute against an entity as it is being created or updated no matter how those events are initiated.
-This means that not only will rules be executing when creating or saving entities from within the Dynamics 365 Entity Forms UI, but they are also executed when entities are changed through API calls.
+If you want to always execute rules when an entity changes, no matter how those events are initiated, you need to register the included plugin to an event.
+Running rules based on plugin events means that not only will rules be executing when creating or saving entities from within the Dynamics 365 Entity Forms UI, but they are also executed when entities are changed through API calls.